finite-element/finite-element-course/doc/source/quadrature.rst

 where `(\{X'_q\}, \{w'_q\})` is the quadrature rule on the interval `[-1, 1]` and `(\{X_q\}, \{w_q\})` is the rule on the unit interval.

-Legendre-Gauß quadrature is optimal in the sense that it uses the minimum possible number of points for each degree of precision.
+Legendre-Gauß quadrature on the interval is optimal in the sense that it uses the minimum possible number of points for each degree of precision.

 Extending Legendre-Gauß quadrature to two dimensions